Content of the Improver Course Button Accordion Lessons

 Title: Rolls Tutorial

 Lesson 12 teaches 5 note rolls especially focusing on the second finger.
+Rolls add heaps of colour to tunes but requires a lot of attention and patience to master.

 Title: Galway Rambler

 Lesson 13 builds on the student’s repertoire even further.
 A student will put their rolls into practise in the setting of a tune.
+This is a very common reel in the traditional music landscape and one which all musicians of traditional Irish music should have.

 Title: Maidhc Dainín Ó Sé’s

 Lesson 14 will add to the single jig collection.
 Previous skills are implemented resulting in the user’s comfort levels increasing due to repetition of use.
+The student will need to spend time at this tune as the tune setting is requiring the learner to have competence in all skills taught to this point.

 Title: Off to California